alanwunsche/bio/README.md

 ## Intro

-Alan Wunsche is CEO & Chief Token Officer of [TokenFunder](https://www.TokenFunder.com), Chair & Co-Founder of [Blockchain Canada](http://www.BlockchainCanada.org) and Founding Canadian Chair of ISO TC307 (Blockchain Standards) Committee.
+Alan Wunsche is CEO & Chief Token Officer of [TokenFunder.com](https://www.TokenFunder.com), Chair & Co-Founder of [Blockchain Canada](http://www.BlockchainCanada.org) and Founding Canadian Chair of ISO TC307 (Blockchain & Distributed Ledger Technologies) Standards Committee.
 Alan is a finance and blockchain technology expert focused on the disruptive impacts of blockchain and cryptocurrencies on capital markets and global wealth distribution.
 He led TokenFunder's launch of Canada's first regulatory-compliant security token offering on the Ethereum public blockchain.
 Alan is a Chartered Professional Accountant with hands-on technology experience leading finance and risk transformation programs as an executive at a global bank (Scotiabank), management consulting (Deloitte, PwC), incubators and startups.

 ![AAW](https://github.com/alanwunsche/bio/blob/master/Wunsche-ProfessionalSummary.png)